 NBN Speed Test

-Speed: The range of speeds above are only an indication of what you may experience on your service.
-The speed you will experience depends on a number of factors including your access type, demand on the Network and local conditions such as internet traffic, your line condition, your hardware and software, the data source or destination and your location which can interfere with reception and speed.
+The speed you experience depends on many factors, including your access type, demand on the network, and local conditions such as internet traffic, your line condition, your hardware and software, the data source or destination, and your location, which can interfere with reception and speed.

 Are you addicted to Netflix?
-Working from home?
-Watching your team score the winning goal as it happens?
+Do you often work from home?
+Love watching your team score the winning goal as it happens?
 Always playing the latest online games?

 - Overseas Content: Most websites are hosted outside Australia and this can affect your connection speed.
-Downloading overseas content takes longer because Australia is far away from most countries #whoopwhoop
+Downloading overseas content takes longer because Australia is far away from most countries.

 Want to talk NBN?

 Want to know more about the nbn rollout and how to get connected to Optus nbn?

 Get in touch with our team:

 Fair Go Policy Applies.
 Available in selected premises in selected areas.